ZemouriZemouri/wcag-github-actions/README.md

 # Accessibility Test - GitHub Actions

-This is a demo repository to illustrate how to test web accessibility using Github Actions.
+This is a demo repository to illustrate how to test web accessibility (based on [wcag](https://www.w3.org/TR/wcag-3.0/)) using Github Actions.

 ## Folder structure